yeroc5311/rblx-ai-jailbreak-kit/README.md

-(oh yeah, i should mention this is intended for https://www.roblox.com/games/15923410629/AI-Character-Chat-Create-Your-Own-AI-Char#ropro-quick-play, this is the only game we are supporting. we, as in me and ChatGPT.)
+(oh yeah, i should mention this is intended for https://www.roblox.com/games/15923410629/AI-Character-Chat-Create-Your-Own-AI-Char#ropro-quick-play, this is the only game we are supporting. we, as in ChatGPT, and I.)

 ---